 The AP is a cooperative formed back in 1846 by newspapers to share reporting via a wire service.
 Today, the AP calls itself the backbone of global news information, serving “thousands of daily newspaper, radio, television, and online customers….On any given day, more than half the world’s population sees news from the AP.”
 When that news arrives in text format, its spelling is determined by the AP stylebook.
 Which means a few billion people see the spelling, “health care.”

-A stylebook?
 Isn’t spelling determined by dictionaries?
 Perhaps, but when you’re sharing content on deadline across the world, it helps if everyone agrees to refer to, say, the Midwest, not the Mid-West, and to use other common linguistic conventions.

 Stylebooks differ.
 The AP would say that health care is two words; the Chicago Manual of Style, popular in academia, would write that as 2 words, but agree with the premise.